fredrik80/wifi_extract/README.md

 - **Inspired by John Hammond**: This project takes inspiration from the works of John Hammond in cybersecurity and network analysis.

-- **TinyXML2**: This project uses TinyXML2 for XML handling, originally developed by Lee Thomason (www.grinninglizard.com/tinyxml2).
+- **TinyXML2**: This project uses TinyXML2 for XML handling, originally developed by Lee Thomason - https://github.com/leethomason/tinyxml2.
 TinyXML2 is used under its zLib-like license that permits free use, modification, and redistribution of the source code.
-See the [LICENSE](./LICENSE.txt) file for more details on our project's license and the licenses of third-party libraries.

 ## License